Data Processing Agreement

 7.3 Regulatory Retention Limitation

-Where Personal Data is subject to mandatory regulatory retention under applicable AML or KYC legislation (see clause 10.3), KYC Genie shall inform the Controller of the applicable retention period and legal basis when responding to erasure or restriction requests, to assist the Controller in responding to the Data Subject.
+Where Personal Data is being retained under the Regulatory Retention Service described in clause 10.3 (to assist the Controller in meeting its own AML and KYC record-keeping obligations), KYC Genie shall inform the Controller of the applicable retention period and legal basis when responding to erasure or restriction requests, to assist the Controller in responding to the Data Subject.

 8. PERSONAL DATA BREACH